olibrook/accountabilibuddies/README.md

 ### TODO

+- Go through the PWA checklist and make sure this thing can be installed on a phone homescreen.

+- Fix broken onboarding screen (merge it with settings page).

 - Verify bilibuddies.app app domain on Google.

-- Go through the PWA checklist and make sure this thing can be installed on a phone homescreen.

 ## 😍Design